Find A Doctor Or Hospital In Your Network.

 Will it cost more for your parents to keep you on their plan?In many cases, if your parent already has other dependents on their plan (such as your other parent or siblings) it won’t cost them extra to keep you on.
 In this instance it might make more financial sense to stay with your parent’s plan, since you won’t have to pay for your own premium on a plan you got through a job or on your own.
 If you decide to go this route, it might be a good idea to work out a system with your parents of how you can help pay for your health care costs such as copays and the deductible.

 If it does cost extra to stay on your parent’s plan, you might need to do a little bit more digging.
-Find out how much extra it will be to stay on their plan and see how that compares to what your costs would be if you got your own plan.
+Find out how much extra it will be to stay on their plan and see how that is different to what your costs would be if you got your own plan.

 Are there doctors and hospitals in your parent’s plan’s network near you?Do you live close to your parents?
 If so, it should be pretty easy to find doctors and hospitals in their plan’s network near where you live.
 This is important to take into account, because if you go to an out-of-network doctor you may have to pay more for your care.

 If you do live far away (such as in a different state), it could be more difficult to find a network doctor nearby.
-In this case, it might be a better idea to consider buying a health insurance plan on your own or going with one through your employer.
+In this case, it might be a better idea to consider a health insurance plan on your own or going with one through your employer.
 This way you can avoid higher out-of-pocket costs if you are unable to find a network provider.

 Make sure you talk to your parents before you make your decision.
 This affects them as well, so it’s important that you are all on the same page before you do anything.